sanyaade-fintechnology/Point-Pay-SDK-Android/README.md

 # payleven mPOS SDK

 This project enables an Android API to communicate with the payleven Classic (Chip & PIN) and Plus (NFC) card reader to accept debit and credit card payments.
-Learn more about the card readers one of payleven's country [websites](https://payleven.com/).
+Learn more about the card readers on one of payleven's country [websites](https://payleven.com/).
-The payleven mPOS SDK provides an API to process refund payments (from version 1.1.0 onwards).
+From version 1.1.0 onwards, the payleven mPOS SDK provides an API to process full and partial refunds.
 Additionally, the SDK issues a receipt image of both sale and refund payments that contain the bare minimum of receipt details.
-Please remember to extend the image with the merchants name, address and a respective receipt ID.
-If you wish to create your own receipt by using a set of raw payment data, please contact <a href="mailto:developer@payleven.com">developer@payleven.com</a>.
+If you have any questions or require assistance please contact us directly at <a href="mailto:developer@payleven.com">developer@payleven.com</a>.

 ### Prerequisites
 1. Register on one of payleven's country [websites](https://payleven.com/) to get a merchant account and a card reader.